johnAlexamon/dicom_sender/README.md

 ## Usage

 1. Run the application:
-   - If using the standalone executable: double-click `DICOM_Sender.exe`
+   - If using the standalone executable: double-click `Alexamon_DICOM_Sender.exe`
-   - If using source code: `python dicom_sender.py`
+   - If using source code: `python main.py`

 2. Configure the PACS server settings:
    - Server IP